Efficient Black-Box Fault Localization for System-Level Test Code Using Large Language Models: Approach

 \subsubsection{Source-to-Log Matching}

-Each log message in the test's execution log originates from the execution of a line of code, whether it resides in the test code, the SUT, or a library, that outputs the message.
-This section aims to present an effective and automated method to match each log message with a corresponding line in the \emph{test code} when a unique and accurate match is possible.
+Each log message in the test's execution log originates from the execution of a line of code that outputs the message, whether it resides in the test code, the SUT, or a library.
+This section presents an effective, automated method for matching each log message to a corresponding line in the \emph{test code} when a unique, accurate match is possible.
 We refer to such lines in the test code that produce log messages as \emph{log statements}.
 Our matching methodology is based on \emph{static} log statements, as defined below.

 \begin{definition}[\emph{\textbf{Static Log Statement}}] We define a static log statement \(s:= p(a_1, a_2, \dots, a_n)\) in a faulty test case \(\tau_f\) as a call to a function \(p\) with arguments \(a_1, a_2, \dots, a_n\), where: \begin{enumerate} \item \(p\) is designed to print a message to the output (e.g., the console or a saved log file) during code execution, and \item each argument \(a_i\), for \(1 \leq i \leq n\), can be decomposed into one or more components, and \item there exists at least one component whose value can be determined without executing \(\tau_f\).
 We refer to such components as \emph{static parts}. \end{enumerate} \end{definition}